Are you looking to bleed a heated towel rail?

 The addition of towel rails to a central heating system has been a real popular success because they not only look good, heat towel rails and provide adequate heat for most bathrooms they also allow the simple addition of inhibitor and make bleeding the system extremely easy.

 The radiator in the bathroom has always struggled with what its main function is and pretty much always ends up covered in towels.
+Hence the name towel radiator.
 This is fine but it does limit its output so we would always suggest putting the biggest towel rail you can fit in to the space.

 The towel rails that we sell are by far the most popular on the market but be careful as there are lots of cheaper less quality ones that have scrimped on the finish, materials and overall general finishing.
 The Revive towel rails are all made using state of the art German techniques on production and have two D-shaped upright feeder tubes that are individually welded to the tubes.